revenge-mod/revenge-tweak/README.md

-# NOTICE!!!
-This is not the official revenge tweak, and it currently does not work, this project is not affiliated with Revenge

 # RevengeTweak

 Tweak to inject [Revenge](https://github.com/revenge-mod/Revenge) into Discord.
 Forked [BunnyTweak](https://github.com/pyoncord/BunnyTweak), modified to match with [RevengeXposed](https://github.com/revenge-mod/RevengeXposed) behavior.
 There are still slight differences between these two, and this tweak may be missing some loader features.